MartinRosenberg/OS-X-Shell-Setup/README.md

     source ~/.zshrc
     ```

 If the auto suggestions do not appear to show, it could be a problem with your color scheme.
 Under **iTerm2 → Preferences → Profiles → Colors**, check the value of Black Bright, that is the color your auto suggestions will have.
-It will be displayed on top of the Background color, so if there is not enough contrast between the two, you won't see the suggestions, even if they're actually there..
-For Solarized Dark I changed the value of Black Bright to "586e75".
+It will be displayed on top of the Background color, so if there is not enough contrast between the two, you won't see the suggestions, even if they're actually there.

 ### Enable word jumps